2023 Board of Education Election

 Shelley Palmer, President

 In 2014, my husband, Zac, and I relocated our family, Vivienne and Andrew (Class of 2028), from Massachusetts to New York.
 We moved to Schodack because we appreciated the sense of community and quality education that the town offers.
 As a member of the Board, I am dedicated to the continuous improvement of the school district so the students of our community will be well prepared for the challenges of the future.
 I hold a Bachelor’s degree in Chemistry from Seton Hall University and a Master’s degree in Forensic Science from the University of New Haven.
 I have 10+ years of experience in education.
 I currently work for the NYS Division of Criminal Justice Services.
-I am actively involved in community activities including: Girl Scouts, youth sports, and church activities.
+I am actively involved in community activities including Girl Scouts, youth sports, and church activities.

-Mary Yurista, Vice President
+Kurt Maier, Vice President

 Angela Beber

 My husband Jay and our sons, Christian (class of 2019) and Joe (class of 2020) have lived in Schodack for 20 years.
-As a family we are committed to improving the community we live in.
+As a family, we are committed to improving the community we live in.
 Jay and Joe both take pride in their work for the district.
-This year I left my 15 year career at Schodack CSD to work for Questar III, which has allowed me to further my involvement in public education.
+I left my 15-year career at Schodack CSD to work for Questar III, which has allowed me to further my involvement in public education.
 We have always been active participants in the schools, local athletics and civic organizations, most recently with Kiwanis.
 I am a strong advocate for public education and providing equal access for all.
 We are faced with a new set of challenges as a community to provide our children with so much more than pencils and books.
 We have to work to balance the needs of the students while also supporting the faculty and staff.
 I look forward to being given the opportunity to work with the community and district to create and support programs for all.

 Tylea Gebbie

-My husband and I settled in Schodack just over 9 years ago because of it’s tight-knit community and strong school district.
+My husband and I settled in Schodack just over 9 years ago because of its tight-knit community and strong school district.
 We have 3 children, a second and sixth grader at Castleton Elementary School, and an eighth grader at Maple Hill Middle School.
-I received my masters in Educational Psychology and my Certificate of Advanced Studies in School Psychology from SUNY Albany.
+I received my master’s in Educational Psychology and my Certificate of Advanced Studies in School Psychology from SUNY Albany.
 I am a Nationally Certified School Psychologist and have been practicing for the last 11 years in the New Lebanon Central School District.
 I value public education, and I believe strongly in a whole-child approach to education.
 Academic rigor, social emotional learning, mental health supports, enrichment opportunities within and outside the classroom, and family and community involvement are important factors in a child’s education.
-The Schodack Central School District works hard to provide each of these opportunities, and more, and I hope to continue this work as a voice for our students, teachers, families, and community members.
+The Schodack Central School District works hard to provide each of these opportunities and more, and I hope to continue this work as a voice for our students, teachers, families, and community members.

 Sherri Gibson

-I grew up in the district graduating Maple Hill in 1999; and then received my Bachelor of Science in Chemical Engineering from Northeastern University.
-I currently work full time at Regeneron Pharmaceuticals.
+I grew up in the district graduating from Maple Hill in 1999; then received my Bachelor of Science in Chemical Engineering from Northeastern University.
+I currently work full-time at Regeneron Pharmaceuticals.
 My husband, Adam, and I are raising our family in Schodack in order to expose our children (Tyler, 5th grade; Lexi, 4th grade; and Brady, 3rd grade) to the high-quality education and strong sense of community for which the district is known.
 I am actively involved in the community as a volunteer for youth athletics, church functions, and girl scouts.
 As a member of the school board, I strive to improve the overall quality of education that the district provides.

 Marion Gurdineer-Spar

 My husband, Andre, and I moved to the area eight years ago.
 We have five children; Haylee (11), Ayva (10), Dylan (8), Aubrey (7) and Payton (4).
 Always working together as a family, we became very active and involved in various activities and functions throughout the community.
 Our family loves and appreciates giving and supporting in any capacity and we have been blessed with the opportunity to extend our appreciation by becoming a foster/adoptive family.
 I have volunteered to coach several youth athletic teams over the years.
 I obtained my Master’s degree at The College of Saint Rose; I hold a certification in School Psychology; have worked with students grades PK-12; and was recently working as a school psychologist on a preschool evaluation team.
 I am a very enthusiastic individual with a great sense of humor.
 I am a firm believer that life is what you make it and love helping others and making every day a positive one!
 I feel that it is important not just to be actively involved for the sake of my children, but also to show and teach them that being an active and productive individual is what will guide them successfully through life.
 Education has such a great impact on all children in many ways and being a part of making that experience a positive and meaningful one is my goal.
-If afforded the opportunity to serve on the board, it would be an honor to advocate for ALL our children and the community.
+It is an honor to advocate for ALL our children and the community.

 About the Board of Education